ncatlab/nlab-content/pages/3/1/0/7/7013/content.md

 +-- {: .num_remark }
 ###### Remark

-Comparing the third and the fifth item in prop. \ref{Presentations}
+Comparing the third and the fifth item in theorem \ref{Presentations}
 notice that the projective and the injective [[model structure on simplicial presheaves]] are [[Quillen equivalence|Quillen equivalent]] (as discussed at _[[model structure on functors]]_.)

 =--